BoilerToad/BoilerToad/README.md

 These are projects currently under development or in a pre-release stage.
 They are not yet publicly available but are significant to the overall development roadmap.

-1. **Project Alpha**: This project is the work associated with FigLan 2024
+1. **FigLang 2024 Euphemisms**: This project is the work associated with FigLan 2024 Sharted Task on Euphemisms

 2. **Project Beta**: This project related to ...